A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type: Introduction: Weak Fibration Categories

 \subsection{Organization of the paper}

-We begin in Section ~\ref{s:prelim} with a brief account of the necessary background on pro-categories.
-In Section ~\ref{s:factor} we prove a factorization lemma (Proposition ~\ref{p:factor_gen}), which will be the main tool in proving the existence of our model structure.
+We begin in Section \ref{s:prelim} with a brief account of the necessary background on pro-categories.
+In Section \ref{s:factor} we prove a factorization lemma (Proposition \ref{p:factor_gen_big}) which will be the main tool in proving the existence of our model structure.
 This section is the technical heart of the paper.
-Section ~\ref{s:model} contains our main result (Theorem ~\ref{t:model}), concerning the existence of a model structure on $\Pro(\cC)$, when $\cC$ is a weak fibration category.
-In Section ~\ref{s:cosmall}, we point out a relation between our main factorization lemma, Proposition ~\ref{p:factor_gen}, and the dual of Quillen's small object argument.
-In Section ~\ref{s:Quillen} we define a natural notion of a morphism between weak fibration categories, which we call a \emph{weak right Quillen functor}.
-In Section ~\ref{s:simplicial} we define the notion of a \emph{simplicial} weak fibration category.
-In Section ~\ref{s:cofib} we discuss the notion of homotopy in a weak fibration category.
-This way we can relate more directly our construction to the one defined by Artin and Mazur ~\cite{AM}.
-These results will be used later in sections ~\ref{s:etale} and ~\ref{s:compare}, to connect our theory with the more classical approaches.
-In Section ~\ref{s:SPS} we consider our main examples, namely, the categories of simplicial sheafs and simplicial presheafs on a Grothendieck site.
-We show that with the notions of local weak equivalences and local fibrations, they both become pro admissible simplicial weak fibration categories.
-Using our main theorem we deduce the existence of induced simplicial model structures on their pro categories.
-In Section ~\ref{s:etale} we apply the results of the previous two sections, to give a derived functor definition of the \'etale homotopy type of \cite{AM}.
-We also generalize this to the topological realization of a general site, as explained before.
-In Section ~\ref{s:compare}, we compare our "projective" model structure on pro simplicial presheaves of Section ~\ref{s:new}, with the "injective" model structure on the same category, that can be deduced from \cite{Isa}, when applied to \cite{Jar}.
+Section \ref{s:model} contains our main result (Theorem \ref{t:model_big}), concerning the existence of a model structure on $\Pro(\cC)$ when $\cC$ is a homotopically small pro-admissible weak fibration category.
+In Section \ref{s:Quillen} we define the notion of a \emph{weak right Quillen functor} between weak fibration categories, and discuss when it induces a right Quillen functor between the corresponding model categories on the pro-categories.
+In Section \ref{s:cofib} we discuss the homotopy category of a weak fibration category.
+We show that the natural inclusion $\cC \to \Pro(\cC)$ induces a fully faithful functor $\Ho(\cC) \to \Ho(\Pro(\cC))$, when $\cC$ is homotopically small and pro-admissible.
+In Section \ref{s:SPS} we consider our main examples, namely, the categories of simplicial sheaves and simplicial presheaves on a Grothendieck site.
+We show that with the notions of local weak equivalences and local fibrations, they both become homotopically small pro-admissible weak fibration categories.
+Using our main theorem we deduce the existence of induced model structures on their pro-categories.
+In Section \ref{s:etale_big} we apply the results of the previous two sections to give a derived functor definition of the \'etale homotopy type of \cite{AM}.
+We also generalize this to the topological realization of a general site and a morphism of sites, as explained above.